SriramVarmat/Currency-Converter/README.md

 # Currency Converter
-The Currency Converter is a web application made using HTML,CSS,Jvascript that allows users to convert amounts from one currency to another currency.
+The Currency Converter is a web application made using HTML,CSS,Javascript that allows users to convert amounts from one currency to another currency.

 ## Description
 This application provides real-time exchange rates using an external API, ensuring accurate and up-to-date conversions.
 The application features a user-friendly interface with visual indicators like country flags for easy identification of currencies.